Archana1505/loanapprovalpredictiongui/README.md

-# loanapprovalpredictiongui
+# loan approval prediction gui
 loan approval prediction involves designing an interface where users can input relevant data, submit it, and receive a prediction regarding the approval of their loan.
 Features and Functionality:
 Data Loading:

-The logistic regression model is loaded using pickle.
+The random forest model is loaded using pickle.
 An Excel file containing relevant data (loan.xlsx) is read using pandas.
 This data is used to populate dropdowns with unique values for each category.
 GUI Components:

 Image and Title: The background image and the title “Loan Approval Prediction” are displayed at the top.
 Input Fields: Various input fields are provided for:
-Gender
+Gender,
-Marital Status
+Marital Status,
-Number of Dependents
+Number of Dependents,
-Education Level
+Education Level,
-Loan Amount Term
+Loan Amount Term,
-Credit History
+Credit History,
-Log Amount
+Log Amount,
-Total Income
+Total Income,

 Prediction Button: A "PREDICT" button triggers the model to predict whether the loan will be approved or not.
 Result Display: A label to display the prediction result ("YES" or "NO").
 Prediction Functionality: